Backup solution - rsnapshot¶

 Building the Source¶

-Now that we've got everything on our machine, the next step is to build.
-When we unzipped the
+Now that you have got everything on our machine, the next step is to build.
+When you unzipped the

 authogen.sh script to generate the configure script: